Kerry dog attack map could still be published

 Campaign

-Separately, Irish Farmers’ Association (IFA) county chair for Kerry, Jason Fleming, also told the Irish Farmers Journal that the Kerry branch of the IFA and an Garda Síochána are working together to produce a campaign to spread awareness around dog attacks.
+Separately, Irish Farmers’ Association (IFA) Kerry chair Jason Fleming also told the Irish Farmers Journal that the Kerry branch of the IFA and an Garda Síochána are working together to produce a campaign to spread awareness around dog attacks.

 He said that they hope to start publishing the campaign over the next few weeks.